Pittsburgh vs. Duke NCAA Football Odds, Plays and Insights | November 6, 2021

 - Duke has combined with its opponents to score more than 64 points in one game this season.

-- The combined points per game average of the two teams, 68.4, is 4.4 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 68.4, is 4.4 points more than Saturday's over/under.

-- These two squads combine to surrender 55.2 points per game, 8.8 fewer than this contest's over/under.
+- The 55.2 combined points per game that these two squads have allowed this season are 8.8 fewer than the 64 over/under in this contest.

-- The average total in Panthers games this season is 55.6, 8.4 points fewer than Saturday's total of 64 .
+- The Panthers and their opponents score an average of 55.6 points per game, 8.4 fewer than Saturday's total.

 Pittsburgh Stats and Trends

-- Pittsburgh has played eight games, with six wins against the spread.
+- In Pittsburgh's eight games this season, it has six wins against the spread.

-- The Panthers have been favored by 21 points or more two times this season and have covered the spread in all of them.

-- Pittsburgh's games this year have hit the over on six of eight set point totals (75%).
+- This season, the Panthers have won ATS in each of their two games as a favorite of 21 points or more.

-- Pittsburgh is 4-2 against the spread and 4-2 overall in games when it records more than 33.3 points.
+- Pittsburgh is 4-2 against the spread and 4-2 overall in games when it scores more than 33.3 points.

-- In games that Pittsburgh piles up over 472.5 yards, the team is 3-2 against the spread and 3-2 overall.
+- In games that Pittsburgh piles up more than 472.5 yards, the team is 3-2 against the spread and 3-2 overall.

-- The Panthers have eight giveaways this season, while the Blue Devils have 11 takeaways .

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.